Topical review on acousto-optical Floquet engineering of single-photon emitters: Feasibility study of acousto-optical Floquet engineering

 (C) Finally, BAWs are modes which extend into the substrate perpendicular to the surface normal.
 Thus, BAWs overcome the limitations arising from the surface-confined nature of SAWs and other guided acoustic waves.
-In BAW devices, emitters can be buried deep within the substrate which in turn renders the integration with photonic and optomechanical cavities formed by DBRs straightforward \cite{chafatinos2020polariton,kuznetsov2021electrically}.
-In addition, acoustic frequencies can reach tens of GHz with piezoelectric generation~\cite{machado2019generation} or even the THz range with ultrafast optical excitations~\cite{berstermann2009terahertz,van2015nonlinear} (Tab.~\ref{tab:acoustics}).
+In BAW devices, emitters can be buried deep below the sample surface and acoustic frequencies can reach tens of GHz with direct piezoelectric generation~\cite{machado2019generation} or even the THz range with ultrafast optical excitations~\cite{berstermann2009terahertz,van2015nonlinear} (Tab.~\ref{tab:acoustics}).
 The latter form of BAW-generation is however less relevant to potential Floquet engineering due to the inherent lack of time-periodicity.
 The accessible high frequencies, especially in the GHz range, are a major advantage of BAWs since they are fully compatible with typical Rabi splittings (Tab.~\ref{tab:Mollow}) and can easily exceed the linewidth of QDs and other emitters (Tab.~\ref{tab:lifetimes}).
+The strength of the acoustic modulation of embedded emitters can furthermore be large enough to achieve acousto-optical double dressing (violet symbols, Fig.~\ref{fig:5})